cubexch/gitbook/implied-matching.md

 ## Match Characteristics
 When a match takes place in a market with implied pricing enabled:
+- The match will take place against whichever of the direct and implied books offers the best price.
-- If a price level is exhausted during the match, both direct and implied books will be considered for matching further quantity
+- If a price level is exhausted during the match, both direct and implied books will be considered again for the best price before matching further quantity
-- All legs of all trades in the match, direct and implied, are executed atomically in all relevant markets
+- A single match could result in a combination of direct and implied fills, but regardless of the distribution, all fills in the match are executed atomically from the perspective of all relevant markets
+- Currently, only aggressing orders can match against the implied market.
+  This means that price movements in the implied market could cause it to cross resting orders on the book in the direct market, creating an arbitrage opportunity.

 # Implied Price